grafana/grafana/docs/sources/panels-visualizations/visualizations/datagrid/index.md

 ## Context menu

-To provide a more streamlined experience, the Datagrid panel has a context menu that can be accessed by right-clicking on a cell, column header, or row selector.
+To provide a more streamlined experience, the datagrid has a context menu that can be accessed by right-clicking on a cell, column header, or row selector.
 Depending on the state of your datagrid, the context menu offers different options including:

 - Delete or clear rows and columns.
 - Remove all existing data (rendering your datagrid blank).